 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately US\$13.03 per ADS, representing the difference between the initial public offering price of US\$16.50 per ADS, and our net tangible book value per ADS as of March 31, 2020 on a pro forma as-adjusted basis, after giving effect to the net proceeds to us from this offering and the concurrent private placement.
+As a result, you will experience immediate and substantial dilution of approximately US\$11.28 per ADS, representing the difference between the initial public offering price of US\$14.50 per ADS, the midpoint of the estimated public offering price range shown on the front cover of this prospectus, and our net tangible book value per ADS as of March 31, 2020 on a pro forma as-adjusted basis, after giving effect to the net proceeds to us from this offering and the concurrent private placement.
 You may experience further dilution to the extent that our ordinary shares are issued upon exercise of any share options.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon completion of this offering and the concurrent private placement.